Einstein's Theory of Relativity

 size

-To be more specific, mass-energy conservation requires that the
+change.
+To be more specific, mass-energy conservation requires

-standard meter made of platinum-iridium alloy becomes shorter if we
+that the standard meter made of platinum-iridium alloy becomes

-the velocity of light (or any other velocity) is the ratio between
+light (or any other velocity) is the ratio between these two

-reference.
-All matter, including human bodies, composed of atoms and
+including human bodies, composed of atoms and molecules will

-mass which is reduced when located in a gravitational potential.
+electron mass which is reduced when located in a gravitational

 It